Reception:

 Zion is the oldest great-grandchild of Jerry and Gloria Pinkney, the grandchild of Troy Pinkney, and the daughter of Gloria Johnson, Zion is a high school student at Spire School in Stamford, CT.
 In addition to the visual arts, Zion is a singer after the tradition of her great-grandmother.

-Introducing our November Visiting Artist:
+Our November Visiting Artist:

 Upper Left: